Rajatsingh900k/data-science-by-campusX/README.md

 ## 📫 Contact & Support

 If you face issues or have questions:
-- Contact your mentorship instructor or session leader at CampusX
+- Contact me Rajatsingh900k
-- Raise an issue in this repo with details (if public collaboration is allowed)
+- Raise an issue in this repo with details

 ---

 ## 📜 License

-This repository’s code and materials are licensed under the [MIT License](LICENSE) (or whichever license you select).
+This repository’s code and materials are licensed under the [MIT License](LICENSE)
-Feel free to use for personal learning and portfolio building.
-Commercial redistribution may require permission.

----

-Thank you for being part of the CampusX DSMP program — let’s dive into data science! 🚀